davC7755/Supply_Chain_Delivery_PredictionML/README.md

 <hr>

 <h2>4.
 Key Findings & Results</h2>
-<p><i>(User: Please update this section with your final results from the report/notebook)</i></p>

 <p>
-The model comparison revealed that the <b>XGBoost Classifier</b> provided the best balance of performance and efficiency, achieving a final Accuracy of
+The model comparison revealed that the <b>Random Forrest Classifier</b> provided the best balance of performance and efficiency, achieving a final Accuracy of
 <b>[XX.X]%</b>.
 </p>